 Parametric Portfolio Associates® LLC (“Parametric”) is an investment advisor registered with the US Securities and Exchange Commission (CRD #114310).
 Parametric is also registered as a portfolio manager with the securities regulatory authorities in the provinces of Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, and Québec (National Registration Database No. 42850).
 Parametric is headquartered in Seattle and has additional offices in Boston, Minneapolis, New York City, and Westport, Connecticut.
-Parametric is a wholly owned subsidiary of Eaton Vance Corporation, and its primary office is located at 800 Fifth Avenue, Suite 2800, Seattle, WA 98104.
+Parametric is part of Morgan Stanley Investment Management, the asset management division of Morgan Stanley.
+Its primary office is located at 800 Fifth Avenue, Suite 2800, Seattle, WA 98104.
 For more information regarding Parametric and its investment strategies, please download the firm's Form ADV brochure and Client Relationship Summary (Form CRS) or contact us directly at 206 694 5575.

 The information on this website is solely to report on investment strategies and opportunities identified by Parametric.
 Opinions and estimates offered constitute our judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 We believe the information provided on this website is reliable, but do not warrant its accuracy or completeness.
 Information on this website is not intended as an offer or solicitation for the purchase or sale of any financial instrument.
 The views and strategies described may not be suitable for all investors.
 Investing entails risks and there can be no assurance that Parametric (and its affiliates) will achieve profits or avoid incurring losses.
 Parametric does not provide legal, tax, or accounting advice or services.
 Investors should consult with their own tax or legal advisor prior to entering into any transaction or strategy described herein.